ktagilbert/rookie-dev/about.md

 		<li>Design
 			<p>Design has always been a strong interest of mine.
 Before I knew what I wanted to do for I career, I actually considered becoming a graphic designer or interior designer.
 Now, however, I stick
 				to designing for the web and creating the occasional graphic and logo.
 I began by learning how to layout newspaper articles while in High School using Adobe InDesign.
-Later, in college, I designed marketing flyers, presentation boards, and brochures for company events during my time as a marketing asisstant.
+Later, in college, I designed marketing flyers, presentation boards, and brochures for company events during my time as a marketing assistant.
 Now, I have been learning about UI/UX Design using Treehouse as well as many other resources (textbooks, articles, and basically whatever I can get my hands on!).
 You can check out some of my work over on my Portfolio to see more!
 			</p>